 The School Building Committee (SBC) held a meeting on Monday February 12, 2018 at 6:30 PM to discuss new appointments, review of the February MSBA meeting, proposed options, eminent domain and schedule.
 The SBC voted to explore Add/Reno option 2A, Add/ Reno option 3A expanded site, and New School on expanded site.
 While the MSBA initially targeted January 2019 for eminent domain action in order to complete necessary work for the revised PSR.
 Perkins Eastman recommended that the eminent domain schedule be addressed no later than July 2018.
 The City of Lowell may need to access the dentist parcel to conduct soil testing.

 The initial schedule proposed by Perkins Eastman was for a PSR design submission to MSBA on July 11, 2018 for an August Board of Directors meeting.
 The SBC strongly urged Perkins Eastman to target a June 2018 Board of Directors meeting.
 Perkins Eastman agreed to make every effort to target the June meeting.
-Removing the New School on the expanded site option will help to expedite the schedule.
+Removing the New School on the expanded site option helped to expedite the schedule.
 As a result, the City Manager, Perkins Eastman, and Skanska requested the MSBA allow the City to forgo exploration of the New School on the expanded site.